numpy/numpy/doc/neps/nep-0028-website-redesign.rst

    ease of deployment.

 All of the above options are appropriate for the NumPy site based on current traffic.
-Updating to a new deployment strategy, if needed, should take several hours at most and is inconsequential.
+Updating to a new deployment strategy, if needed, is a minor amount of work compared to developing the website itself.
 If a provider such as Cloudflare is chosen, additional CI may be required, such as CircleCI, to have a similar deployment to GitHub Pages or Netlify.